 Once the participant is approved to return to work, they may interview for positions keeping in mind any restrictions/limitations on practice.

-Prior to accepting a position the participant must discuss their RAMP enrollment and provide a copy of their monitoring agreement to the nursing supervisor.
+Prior to accepting a position the participant must discuss their RAMP enrollment with the nursing supervisor and Human Resources, if applicable.

 When an offer of employment is made: